vaishnavi-srivastava-dev/vaishnavi-srivastava-dev/README.md

 - Backend System Design
 - Distributed Systems
 - Cloud & DevOps practices
-- Advanced Java and Spring ecosystem
+- Java and SpringBoot ecosystem

 ✨ I believe in learning by building, staying curious, and taking on new challenges with an open mind.